 What does the data indicate?

-It has to be noted that many local factors, strong regional party leaders with an appeal, presence of other smaller parties,alliances etc. could impact the outcome of simultaneous elections.
-While the available data does not point towards any definitive trend, certain things emerge.
+It has to be noted that many local factors including strong regional party leaders with an appeal, presence of other smaller parties,alliances etc. could impact the outcome of simultaneous elections, in addition to the national issues.
+While the available data does not point any definitive trend, certain things emerge.

 - On most occasions, the big National Parties like BJP & Congress have gained vote share in Lok Sabha elections compared to the Assembly election when simultaneous elections were held.